miek770/Aides-m-moire/Défaut d'arc.md

 ### Synchronous Motor Data

 - Rated kW / HP, kV and the number of poles;
-- X~d~’’, X~d~’ and X/R;
+- Xd’’, Xd’ and X/R;
-- % LRC, X~d~ and T~do~’ for IEC short-circuit calculation;
+- % LRC, Xd and Tdo’ for IEC short-circuit calculation;
-- Grounding types and parameters to determine the K~2~ factor per IEEE 1584.
+- Grounding types and parameters to determine the K2 factor per IEEE 1584.

 ### Induction Motor Data

 - Rated kW/hp and kV;
 - X/R plus one of the following:
-    - X~SC~ at ½ cycle and 1.5-4 cycles if ANSI short-circuit Z option is set to X~SC~; or
+    - XSC at ½ cycle and 1.5-4 cycles if ANSI short-circuit Z option is set to XSC; or
     - % LRC if ANSI short-circuit Z option is set to Std MF; or
-    - % LRC and T~d~’ for IEC short-circuit calculations.
+    - % LRC and Td’ for IEC short-circuit calculations.
-- Grounding types and parameters to determine the K~2~ factor per IEEE 1584.
+- Grounding types and parameters to determine the K2 factor per IEEE 1584.

 ### Lumped Load Data

 - Rated MVA and kV;
 - % motor load;
-- % LRC, X/R and X~SC~ for ½ cycle and 1.5-4 cycles;
+- % LRC, X/R and XSC for ½ cycle and 1.5-4 cycles;
-- X’ and T~d~’ for IEC short-circuit calculation;
+- X’ and Td’ for IEC short-circuit calculation;
-- Grounding types and parameters to determine the K~2~ factor per IEEE 1584.
+- Grounding types and parameters to determine the K2 factor per IEEE 1584.

 ### High Voltage Circuit Breaker Data